This Day Tonight: Production team

+Presenters and correspondents

 Awards

-TDT won many awards during its run, including Logie Awards for "Best New Program" in 1967, "Personal Effort Award - Special Commendation, Production Current Affairs Allan Martin", "Most Outstanding Coverage of Political Affairs" in 1971 and "Outstanding Contribution to TV Journalism" in 1977.
+TDT won many awards during its run, including Logie Awards for "Best New Program" in 1967, "Personal Effort Award – Special Commendation, Production Current Affairs Allan Martin", "Most Outstanding Coverage of Political Affairs" in 1971 and "Outstanding Contribution to TV Journalism" in 1977.

 Axing

 The show was axed in 1978, and replaced with Nationwide.
 Current affairs in the 7.30 time slot was reintroduced with The 7.30 Report in 1986.